 You will need to ask the court for a financial order.
-This will state who will gain ownership of your home and applying costs around £255.
-It may involve various court hearings and last between 6-12 months.
-It is clearly a lengthy and potentially expensive option.
+This will state who will gain ownership of your house and applying costs around £255.
+It may involve various court hearings and last between 6-12 months; it's a lengthy and potentially expensive option.

 Splitting up assets can seem like an endless process, but one that can be beneficial for both sides.
 Talking with your ex about what you both want and need can potentially create a more fruitful and less expensive situation.
 As with anything regarding divorce, thoroughly research your options ensuring you are well-equipped to put your case forward.